UM-Bridge/umbridge/clients/README.md

 pip install umbridge
 ```

-Connecting to a model server, listing models availabel on it and accessing a model called "forward" is as easy as
+Connecting to a model server, listing models available on it and accessing a model called "forward" is as easy as

 ```
 import umbridge